Osteoarthritis clinical trials at UC Cancer

 open to eligible people ages 18-35

 Anterior cruciate ligament (ACL) injuries are extremely common.
 On average, 50% of individuals suffering an ACL injury will develop radiographic osteoarthritis (OA) 10 to 20 years after injury.
 Unfortunately, ACL reconstruction does not prevent risk of future OA.
 Interleukin-1 (IL-1) levels in the human knee joint increase transiently after an ACL injury.
 In animal experiments, if interleukin-1 levels are increased in the joint, this alone causes arthritis to occur.
 Interleukin-1 receptor antagonist (IL-1Ra) is a naturally occurring inhibitor of IL-1.
 However, in ACL injuries the balance of these two proteins is disturbed transiently after injury, with the effects of IL-1 dominating this balance.
 In a large animal model of ACL injury, injection of IL-1Ra into the knee joint after ACL injury significantly decreased the amount of arthritis that was later observed.
-Thus, the investigators hypothesize that injection of IL-1 inhibitor (IL-1Ra) into the knee joint of patients suffering recent ACL injury will decrease the incidence of cartilage damage.
-After appropriate IRB approval, a total of 48 active patients will be randomized into one of three treatment groups.
-Group 1 will receive removal of the knee joint fluid (aspiration of hemarthrosis) using a needle and syringe within 1 week of injury.
+Thus, the investigators hypothesize that early injection of IL-1 inhibitor (IL-1Ra) into the knee joint of patients suffering recent ACL injury will decrease the incidence of cartilage damage later in life.
+After appropriate IRB approval, a total of 32 active patients will be randomized into one of two treatment groups.
+Group 1 will receive removal of the knee joint fluid (aspiration of hemarthrosis) using a needle and syringe within 1 to 2 weeks of injury.
 Following aspiration of the knee joint, an injection of 5 milliliters (mls) of sterile saline (as a placebo control) will be administered.
-In addition, a second knee aspiration procedure and an injection of 5mls of sterile saline into the injured knee joint will be performed at 10 days post-injury.
-Group 2 will receive aspiration of the knee hemarthrosis as described in group 1 as well as intra-articular administration of 150mg (~5mls) of anakinra (rhIL-1Ra) within 7 days of ACL injury.
-In addition, a second knee aspiration and injection of 5mls of sterile saline into the injured knee joint will be performed at 10 days post-injury.
-Group 3 patients will receive aspiration of the knee hemarthrosis and injection of anakinra as described in group 2 as well as a second intra-articular knee injection of anakinra (150mg, ~5mls) on post-injury day 10.
+In addition, a second knee aspiration procedure and an injection of 5mls of sterile saline into the injured knee joint will be performed at 3 to 5 days after the initial injection.
+Group 2 will receive aspiration of the knee hemarthrosis as described in group 1 as well as intra-articular administration of 150mg (~5mls) of anakinra (rhIL-1Ra) within 1 to 2 weeks of ACL injury.
+In addition, a second knee aspiration and intra-articular administration of 150mg (~5mls) of anakinra (rhIL-1Ra) will be performed at 3 to 5 days after the initial injection.
 Thus, all patients in this randomized placebo-controlled trial will undergo two injection procedures prior to surgery.
-Rather than waiting years to observe the sequelae, T1rho MRI technology will be used to compare MRI findings among patients in these 3 treatment groups as well as an uninjured control group.
-In addition, the investigators will analyze subjects self-reported function and pain scores as well as urinary levels of cartilage breakdown products over time.
-These MRI, urine and subjective outcome assessments will be obtained prior to surgery and then again at 3, 6, 9, 12 and 24 months post-operatively.
+Investigators will analyze subjects self-reported function and pain scores as well as urinary levels of cartilage breakdown products over time.
+Additionally, MRI studies will be used to compare MRI findings among patients in these 2 treatment groups.
+Urine samples will be obtain prior to surgery, at the time of surgery and at multiple time points after surgery (3, 6, 9, 12 and 24 months after surgery).
+Subjective outcome measure assessments (surveys) will be completed by participants prior to surgery and then again at 6, 9, 12 and 24 months post-operatively.
+MRI studies will be obtained at 1 year and 2 years following surgery.
+Additional, MRI studies at time points are optional and highly encouraged.
+These additional MRIs are at no cost to the patient.